WeTechHK/Universal-BCOS-DOC/source/advance/nodes.md

 There are three types of nodes:

-- Consensus Node:
+- Consensus Node
-- Observer Node:
+- Observer Node
-- Light Node:
+- Light Node

 ### Consensus node